 The Plan provides for the payment of Claims against the Debtor, including the treatment of unclassified Claims.
 The principal Administrative Claims known to the Debtor are the fees and expenses of the Debtor's attorneys, Steffes, Vingiello & McKenzie, LLC and Thomas J. Gayle.
-As of February 27, 2013, those fees and expenses are estimated to be approximately \$65,000.00.
+As of January 20, 2016, those future fees and expenses are estimated to be approximately \$30,000.00.
 Additional fees and expenses will continue to be incurred through the Effective Date of the Plan.
+It is anticipated that roughly \$15,000.00 of unpaid administrative expenses will exist at Confirmation.
+These will be paid before the Effective Date.